Last Updated on 2nd September 2020

 In all honesty, it can be difficult to secure a mortgage on maternity leave with bad credit.
 This is because the lenders that will consider your full salary figure as an income, don’t typically approve applications with bad credit.
 Nonetheless, a mortgage with bad credit is possible.

-We’d highly advise you to speak to an advisor, as bad credit mortgages are assessed on a case by case basis.
+We’d highly advise you to speak to an advisor, as adverse credit applicants are assessed on a case by case basis.
 There are specialist lenders that can approve mortgages with severe adverse credit issues such as bankruptcy and IVAs.
 As you have bad credit and are on maternity leave, a possibility of getting a mortgage will improve if you have a deposit of at least 15-20%.

 Speak to a specialist mortgage advisor

 If you’re on maternity leave and would like a mortgage, you can make an enquiry and a specialist will contact you.
 Mortgage always vary, so without understanding your circumstances, it’s difficult to know what the best route to a mortgage would be.
 Make an enquiry today and an advisor can help you get started.